Senior and foundation secondary education is usually undertaken in Years 11 and 12.

-There are two key senior secondary education accrediting bodies in Victoria, the Victorian Curriculum and Assessment Authority (VCAA), and the International Baccalaureate (IB).
+There are 2 bodies that award senior or foundation secondary qualifications (awarding bodies) in Victoria: the Victorian Curriculum and Assessment Authority (VCAA) and the International Baccalaureate Organisation (IBO).

-The IB accredits the International Baccalaureate Diploma, which is a globally recognised senior secondary qualification.
+We have also accredited the International Baccalaureate Diploma Programme, which is a globally recognised senior secondary course awarded by the IBO.

-- registration of senior secondary providers to deliver one or more senior or foundation secondary qualification in schools and in non-school settings
+- registration of senior and foundation secondary providers to deliver one or more senior or foundation secondary qualification in schools and in non-school settings

-For information about applying to provide senior secondary education, see:
+For information about applying to provide senior or foundation secondary education, see:

-For information about becoming an awarding body or about accreditation of senior secondary and foundation secondary courses and qualifications, see:
+For information about becoming an awarding body or the accreditation and registration of senior secondary and foundation secondary courses and qualifications, see: